Ant0nymous/jargon_buster/README.md

 The Javascript file was created to run the search feature and a counter that displays the amount of Jargon in the database.
 The CSS file manages the display of the HTML file.
 The Python script is used to add new entries to the HTML file.

+~~ Update ~~
+Javascript files have been split to help troubleshoot issues and new JS file created to add back-to-top feature Added linked letters below header to go to corresponding section